 Business Intelligence and Data Warehouse are two separate yet closely linked technologies.
-These technologies help an organisation to unearth the hidden value in their data.
+These technologies help an organization to unearth the hidden value in their data.

 But before explaining their relationship in detail, let’s first understand what these technologies do!

 Business Intelligence is a technology-driven practice that transforms raw data into actionable intelligence.
 Data Warehouse acts as a middleware in Business Intelligence architecture.
 It extracts the data from operational databases or external sources.
 It transforms it into a single format and stores it for further analysis.

 Although seems new, the concept of the data warehouse saw its genesis in 1990.
 It was first introduced by Bill Inmon who is regarded as the father of Data Warehouse.
 He defined a Data Warehouse as:

 “A subject-oriented, integrated, time-variant and non-volatile collection of data that supports management decision-making the process”.